ThienVanLuong/ofdm_im/README.md

 # ofdm_im
-OFDM with Index Modulation (OFDM-IM) with various detection types and imperfect CSI
+OFDM with Index Modulation (OFDM-IM) with various detection types (ML, Greedy, LLR) and imperfect CSI channels.

 - Performance metics: SEP symbol error probability [1], BER in [2]
 - Matlab version 2015b, also working well on 2019a.
 - Note that MCIK-OFDM is another name of OFDM-IM see [1], [2].